markbirbeck/pos-chunker/README.md

 ### Tags

 All of the previous examples match against the value of words regardless of the part-of-speech they represent.
 To match when the part-of-speech *is* relevant simply use `tag` in the expressions.
-For example, to find all proper nouns use the folowing syntax:
+For example, to find all proper nouns use the following syntax:

     [ { tag:NNP } ]